kambadur/Xilinx_System_Generator/bcdadd_1dig/README.md

 ##### Notes:
 I have noticed Solver configuration and 'Simulink system period' parameter from System Generator token are not very important in this combinational circuit.
 So, I left it as 1s as shown below.

-I found Simulink compiler didnot complain if I treat 1bit values as UFix_1_0 (unsigned fixed-point 1bit 0bits after decimal point arithmetic) instead of boolean.
+I found Simulink compiler didnot complain if I treat 1bit values as UFix_1_0 (unsigned fixed-point 1bit width and 0bits after decimal point) instead of boolean.
 Please see below.

 ![](assets/UFix_1_0.png)